CMS Field Trip Leaders

 Matthew Johnson first started foraging for mushrooms in the mid-’80s.
 In 1989 he was lucky enough to attend Freeman Rowe’s Biology of Mushrooms class at LCC.
 Since that time he has helped each year to put together the annual Mount Pisgah Mushroom show.

-He first joined the CMS Board in 2002 but had to quickly resign because he got a job offer in the Republic of Palau, a small island nation in the Western Pacific.
+He first joined the CMS Board in 2001 but had to quickly resign because he got a job offer in the Republic of Palau, a small island nation in the Western Pacific.
 He re-joined the Board in 2005 when he returned.
 Over the years he has served in various officer position on the board.
-He has led many a foray for CMS and also leads mushroom walks each year at the Yachats Mushroom Festival.
+He has led many a field trip for CMS and also leads mushroom walks each year at the Yachats Mushroom Festival.

+Cheshire has been an active CMS member since it’s founding and is a past CMS Vice President, Membership Chairperson, Newsletter Editor, Speaker Coordinator, and most recently President from 2014-2021.
 Cheshire is a retired Botanist for the BLM and is also an active member of the Northwest Lichenologist Society.
-She is the person who puts together the lichen display at the Mount Pisgah Arboretum Mushroom Festival.
 Cheshire has been foraging for edible plants and mushrooms since childhood.
 Her interest in mushrooms of the Pacific Northwest started when she attended Freeman Rowe’s Biology of Mushrooms class at LCC in 1983.
-Cheshire leads forays annually for CMS and is a wealth of information about mushrooms and our local forests.
-She is also teaches a Mushroom Dyeing Class at the Eugene Textile Center.
+Cheshire leads field trips annually for CMS and is a wealth of information about mushrooms and our local forests.
+She is also teaches a Mushroom Dyeing Class at the Eugene Textile Center..

-Valerie Nguyen actually lives at the base of the Cascades just outside of Westfir, OR with her partner Ja Schindler of Fungi for the People.
-When they are not working on mushroom cultivation, they are out exploring the Cascades in search of fungi.
-Valerie is a very knowledgeable about the mushrooms of the cascades, medicinal mushrooms, and is a fabulous chef of mushroom dishes.
-In addition to leading forays, she has given mushroom cooking demonstrations at the Mount Pisgah Arboretum Mushroom Festival as part of the CMS Talks on the Terrace.
+Valerie Nguyen and Ja Schindler live at the base of the Cascades just outside of Westfir, OR where they own and operate Fungi for the People.
+When they are not educating others about mushroom cultivation, or cultivating mushrooms, they are out exploring the Cascades in search of fungi.
+Both Ja and Valerie are very knowledgeable about the mushrooms of the cascades, medicinal mushrooms, and mushroom cultivation.
+Valerie is also well known as a fabulous chef of mushroom dishes.

 Ron & Sandy Patton

 Ron and Sandy have been mushroom hunting in Oregon since they retired here in 2008; and have been CMS members since 2011.
-They lead the annual Community Foray and teach the Introduction to Wild Mushroom Hunting Class at the Amazon Community Center on behalf of CMS.
+They teach the Introduction to Wild Mushroom Hunting Class at the Amazon Community Center on behalf of CMS.
 They both volunteer at the annual Mount Pisgah Mushroom Festival in the Edible & Poisonous Tent.
 Sandy maintains the CMS website and they both publish the monthly CMS Enews.

 Dr Bitty Roy